Jon Minadeo II: Goyim Defense League

-Banners and Flyers
+Banners and flyers

 In August 2020, Minadeo did a banner drop over a Los Angeles highway that read "Honk if you know the Jews want a race war."
 In 2022, he shared online a photograph of himself holding a sign reading "Greenblatt suck 6 million dicks", referring to Jonathan Greenblatt of the Anti-Defamation League.

 In October 2022, he hung a banner above a Los Angeles highway that read "KANYE IS RIGHT ABOUT THE JEWS", referring to Kanye West's antisemitism, prompting criticism from California Governor Gavin Newsom.

 On January 28, 2023, Minadeo and three others were cited for littering in Palm Beach, Florida for distributing their flyers to private residences.
-Law enforcement have said Minadeo's hate speech is protected under the First Amendment to the United States Constitution so there is little they can do to stop his distributing of propaganda.
+Law enforcement have said Minadeo's hate speech is protected under the First Amendment to the United States Constitution so there is not much they can do to stop his practices.

+In February 2023, Vice reported that Minadeo hung signs reading "Henry Ford was right about the Jews" and projected the text "Hitler was right" onto the Daytona International Speedway.

 Jewish congregation

-On Thursday, February 23, 2023, Minadeo, holding a microphone, was captured flashing Hitler salutes and shouting anti-Semitic language at people leaving a Chabad congregation in South Orlando, including yelling "Heil Hitler" and telling people to “go back to Israel” and asking one person "Sir, do you think you should be put in an oven?”

-The congregation's Rabbi, Yosef Konikov, said of the group “What they’re accomplishing is actually the opposite of what they think they’re accomplishing." and that “It only strengthens us, strengthens the Jewish resolve, and the Jewish people around the world get more support from the goyim.
-So if they’re listening: Thanks.”
+In late February 2023, Minadeo, holding a microphone, was captured flashing Hitler salutes and shouting antisemitic language at people leaving a Chabad congregation in South Orlando, including yelling "Heil Hitler" and telling people to "go back to Israel" and asking one person, "Sir, do you think you should be put in an oven?"
+The congregation's Rabbi, Yosef Konikov, said of the group, "What they're accomplishing is actually the opposite of what they think they’re accomplishing." and that, "It only strengthens us, strengthens the Jewish resolve, and the Jewish people around the world get more support from the goyim.
+So if they're listening: Thanks."

 Arrests

 In September 2022, Minadeo was arrested in Poland under hate speech laws after he and Robert Wilson demonstrated in front of the Auschwitz-Birkenau concentration camp; his swastika necklace and computer were confiscated.
 While in Poland, Minadeo filmed himself accosting a South Asian tourist on the sidewalk for four minutes, using racial stereotypes, accusing him of invading Europe, and telling him to return to India.
+Minadeo was arrested on June 26, 2023 for disorderly conduct and public disturbance at Temple Beth Israel in downtown Macon, Georgia during an antisemitic protest he organized.
+In November 2023, Minadeo was sentenced to 30 days in jail after being convicted of throwing antisemitic pamphlets from his truck.
+He was tried on a charge of littering, which carried a maximum sentence of 30 days.
+Later that month, Minadeo was set to be tried again for another incidence of littering, but the charges were dropped after video evidence showed that it was done by someone else.

 Omegle

-Minadeo regularly runs shock-jock live-streams on Goyimtv where he baits children and teenagers on the live online video chat website Omegle, some from minority backgrounds, and shouts racist insults at them.
+Minadeo regularly runs shock-jock live-streams on Goyimtv where he baits young people on the live online video chat website Omegle and shouts racist insults at them.
 Minadeo also reads comments of viewers who donate, raising hundreds of dollars during streams.